 - 20 L. Best

-He did his bit to keep the Stoke defence working with a second-half cameo.
+He did his bit to keep the Stoke defense working with a second-half cameo.